ChallenBellamey/PiSSearch/README.md

 To get started:

-1. Install a integrated development environment (IDE), I recommend Visual Studio Code (https://code.visualstudio.com/download)
+1. Install an integrated development environment (IDE), I recommend Visual Studio Code (https://code.visualstudio.com/download)
 2. Download the files and open up the main directory in your IDE
 3. Set up Node.js and npm (Node package manager), you can find tutorials for this on Youtube